 Make gold shiny again:

 First, make yourself a cleaning solution.
-It’s pretty simple, just take a dish and put gentle dishwashing liquid in it and dissolve it in water.
+It’s pretty simple, take a dish, put gentle dishwashing liquid in it, and dissolve it in water.
 You have to make sure the solution is even.
 Gently stir it until it happens if you have to.

 After scrubbing it, put the item in a colander and give it a good rinse with warm water.
-Soap residue can stain gold so you want to make sure there is none left.
-Dry it off by gently buffing it with a soft cloth, making sure there is no moisture left.
+Soap residue can stain gold, so you want to make sure there is none left.
+Dry it off by gently buffing it with a soft cloth, ensuring no moisture is left.
 Et voila!
 That is it.